Line connections |

 FSUBST |

-Obviously, or entering two to three significant letters of the desired material value is sufficient to obtain a targeted selection of material values. |
+Substance to be controlled (in combination with FL1L2 = Composition) Entering two to three significant letters of the desired material value is sufficient to obtain a targeted selection of material values. |

 FDAMP |